okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 Single Sign-On (SSO) between browser-based web apps is achieved by leveraging shared cookies.
 Unlike web applications, native applications can't use web cookies.
 With Native SSO, Okta offers a token-based approach to achieve SSO between native applications.

-Native SSO allows you to protect native OpenID Connect applications, such as desktop apps and mobile apps, and achive SSO and Single Logout (SLO) between these applications.
+Native SSO allows you to protect native OpenID Connect applications, such as desktop apps and mobile apps, and achieve SSO and Single Logout (SLO) between these applications.
 See [Configure SSO for native apps](/docs/guides/configure-native-sso/main/).<!--OKTA-435714-->

 #### The Okta Org API is now GA in Production